lsst-dm/docsteady/docs/execution.rst

 otherwise, it is required to specify them from the command line using the options ``--vcduser``, ``--vcdpwd``, and ``--jiradb``.
 In case credential options are omitted and no environment variables are defined, they will be prompted interactively.
 Note also that the Jira database IP address may change.
-Updated information are maintained in the vault specified in section \ref{sec:auth``.
+Updated information are maintained in the vault specified in section :ref:`auth`.

 The following command extracts all VCD information regarding ``DM`` and generates the file ``jira_docugen.tex``::